In 2026, mid-sized businesses are prioritizing profitability over growth.

-The formula for calculating the Break-Even Point (BEP) is:
+The formula for calculating the break-even point remains simple:

 Break-Even Point (BEP) = Fixed Costs ÷ Contribution Margin